opentensor/developer-docs/docs/dynamic-tao/sdk-cheat-sheet.md

 1. Clone the Bittensor repository from GitHub: [`https://github.com/opentensor/bittensor`](https://github.com/opentensor/bittensor)
 1. Check out the `rao` branch.
 1. Run `pip install .`

+## Using the SDK for sync or async requests

+The Bittensor `subtensor` and `async_subtensor` modules offer the synchronous and asynchronous options for the same functionality.

+Import bittensor and alias the correct module, for example, the following configuration for async calls to the Bittensor test network:

+    ```python
+    import bittensor as bt
+    sub = bt.AsyncSubtensor(network="test")
+    ```

+Or the following configuration for synchronous calls to Bittensor mainnet ('finney'):

+    ```python
+    import bittensor as bt
+    sub = bt.Subtensor(network="finney")
+    ```

 ## The `DynamicInfo` object